-The University of Tennessee is a public, state school in an urban setting in Knoxville, Tennessee.
-The University of Tennessee was founded in 1794 and the school now enrolls around 31,701 students per year, including 25,067 undergraduates.
-The University of Tennessee ensures housing for up to 8,365 students.
-Most students live in off campus housing.Regular decision applicants for Fall 2023 should hear from The University of Tennessee by February 15.
+The University of Tennessee is a public, state school in the city of Knoxville, Tennessee.
+The University of Tennessee was founded in 1794.
+The college currently enrolls around 31,701 students a year, including 25,067 undergrad students.

 |Overall Acceptance Rate||75%|

 |Early Decision Acceptance Rate||ED not offered|

 |Applicants Submitting SAT scores||16%|